chri589v/power-automate-publication-workflow/README.md

-## Flow Explanation
+# Power Automate Task Workflow

 This flow automates the creation of structured tasks in Microsoft Planner based on form input.

----

-## Flow Structure

-![Flow structure](Structure.PNG)

-The flow consists of:

-1. **When a new response is submitted**
-2. **Get response details**
-3. **Compose (description logic)**
-4. **Create a task**
-5. **Update task details**

----

 ## High-level Logic

 1. A user submits a Microsoft Form
 2. The flow retrieves the response
 3. The data is formatted into a structured text block
 4. A Planner task is created using the formatted data

----
+## Flow Structure

+![Flow structure](Structure.PNG)

+## The flow consists of:

+1. **When a new response is submitted (Forms)**
+2. **Get response details (Forms)**
+3. **Compose (description logic)**
+4. **Create a task (Planner)**
+5. **Update task details (Planner)**

 ## Description Generation (Key Logic)

 The task description is generated using a **single Compose action with a custom expression**.
 This is the most important part of the flow.

----

-## Why Use an Expression?
+### Why Use an Expression?

 Instead of using multiple conditions or Compose steps, this approach:

 - Produces consistent formatting
 - Avoids unnecessary empty lines
 - Reduces flow complexity
 - Works reliably with Planner and Teams

----

-## Important Limitation: Line Breaks
+#### Important Limitation: Line Breaks

 The Planner connector in Power Automate does **not** handle line breaks like standard text or HTML.

 ## Use This Instead

+Add a modified version of the following as an expression in the inputs-field of your compose block.

 ```text
 trim(concat(